sorare/api/README.md

 ## Signature

 Mutations that involve money transactions might require a signature as an input (for example when trying to bid).
-For an example on this, you can refer the [Signature Example Folder](signature-example).
+For an example on this, you can refer to the [Signature Example Folder](signature-example).